kstrafe/file-rotate/README.md

 * Optional compression
 * Getting a list of log files

+Limitations / known issues:
+* `file-rotate` assumes that no other process or user moves files around in the logging directory, but we want to find a way to [support this](https://github.com/BourgondAries/file-rotate/issues/17)

 Following are some supplementary examples to get started.

 ## Basic example